moogah/react_redux_apollo_testing/README.md

 The typical pattern for a project using redux will have the actions, reducers and selectors spread into their own subfolders, but this is not necessary.
 To make it easier to experiment with them I've created a single file called `reduxStore.js` that contains all of these elements.

+##### Testing Redux
-I've also overstuffed the `ReactWithRedux.test.js` file with tests for each part of the redux store to demonstrate how they work individually.
-In most cases Redux is composed of plain functions, so there is no special design patterns needed to unit test them.
+I've overstuffed the `ReactWithRedux.test.js` file with tests for each part of the redux store to demonstrate how they work individually.
+In common cases Redux is composed of plain functions, so there is no special design pattern needed to unit test them.

+##### Testing React with Redux (wrapper all the way down)

 ReactComponents that are connected to a Redux store however start to become more complicated to test.
 The first wrinkle is that we don't want to set properties directly on our components because that may not ensure we've tested how logic in our selectors and reducer affect the properties that get passed in.